hntd187/spotify/README.md

 and response portion of the API.
 It's important to understand this so you use the right classes.

 ##### First use
+The first way uses the `Spotify` object directly to create requests.

 ```scala
 import scala.concurrent.Future
 import io.scarman.spotify._